catid/cifar10deepspeed/README.md

-# CIFAR100 with DeepSpeed and DALI
+# CIFAR10 with DeepSpeed and DALI

-The goal of this project is to train a transformer architecture on the CIFAR100 task using Microsoft DeepSpeed and Nvidia DALI.
+The goal of this project is to train a transformer architecture on the CIFAR10 task using Microsoft DeepSpeed and Nvidia DALI for faster training.

 I would like to use this as a scalable training script for exploring modifications to transformer architecture with faster iteration speed.